ADOPTION GUIDELINES AND REQUIREMENTS FOR ADOPTING FROM KYRA’S RESCUE

 • Once all references have been successfully verified and, if they are favorable, a Kyra’s Rescue volunteer will contact the applicant to set up the home visit.

 • During the home visit, you will be able to meet with a Kyra’s Rescue team member and one of our dogs (either a Kyra’s Rescue alumni dog or a foster dog).
-Please note that there is a $25 home visit fee as noted on the application page of our website.

 • Please be aware that during the home visit we may take additional photos based on our perspective to discuss internally with our group.
 We understand that you may have already sent pictures, but the additional pictures help our team to understand any positives, or on occasion, potential concerns, which helps us to determine the best home for our dogs.